rust-console/gba/book/src/introduction.md

 * `Ketsuban` is the wizard who knows much more about how it all works
 * `Lokathor` is the fool who decided to write a crate and book for it.

-If it's _not_ a GBA specific question then you can also ask any of the few hundred other folks in the server as well.
+If it's _not_ a GBA specific question then you can probably ask any of the other folks in the server as well.

 ## Other Works